Scroll directly to

-I feel it’s very important to find the stories of our communities and share them.
-Both the stories that our ancestors told about the landscape, and the personal stories that we have on our day to day living.
+Janet feels that it is very important to find the stories of our communities and share them.
+Both the stories that our ancestors told about the landscape, and the personal stories that we have on our day-to-day living.
 Finding how a personal story can make its way from our lips, to become a folktale to another’s ears.
+Researching for all three of her books she has sought out local people to tell her a story that they knew.

-Sharing personal stories of community can also help bring broken communities together, and I have been involved in projects that help address this.
+Sharing personal stories of community can also help bring broken communities together, and she has been involved in projects that help address this.

 Age to Age in Stories and Songs